 Dieng Plateau Sunrise and DIY Walking Tour: Java

-The Dieng Plateau is a unique volcanic region in Central Java.
-Rolling green hills, multi-coloured lakes and bubbling pits of mud.
-All surrounded by views of nearby mountains and volcanoes.
-The diversity of the landscape makes the area very different to anywhere else in Indonesia.
-Though unless you visit in peak season, few travellers explore Dieng Plateau.
+The Dieng Plateau is a unique volcanic region in Central Java, with its rolling green hills, multi-coloured lakes, and bubbling pits of mud, all surrounded by beautiful mountain scenery and volcanoes.
+The diversity of the landscape makes the area very different from anywhere else in Indonesia.
+Though unless you visit Dieng Plateau in peak season, few travellers explore this natural wonder.
 We visited during low season, so with few other travellers around, we felt like intrepid explorers!

-At 2000 meters above sea level, the Dieng Plateau is in fact, a caldera, formed by the eruption of ancient Mount Prau.
+At 2000 meters above sea level, the Dieng Plateau is in fact, both an upland volcanic plain, and the floor of a caldera complex, formed by the eruption of ancient Mount Prau.
 A caldera is a volcanic feature formed by the collapse of a volcano into itself.
-So basically, although now instinct, the Dieng Plateau is one giant volcano crater!
-In may be instinct, but there’s still plenty of geothermal activity.
+So basically, although now extinct, the Dieng Plateau is one giant volcano crater!
+It may be extinct, but there’s still plenty of volcanic activity in this mountainous area.

 The main reason for deciding to add Dieng Plateau to our Java itinerary was for the Dieng Plateau sunrise at the top of Sikunir Hill.
-The plan was to get up at ridiculous-o-clock, see the Dieng Plateau sunrise and then make our way on foot to the other Dieng Plateau highlights.
-Most travellers book themselves onto a car/jeep tour but as usual, we were keen to explore the region our-self, with a DIY walking tour.
+The plan was to get up at ridiculous-o-clock, see the Dieng Plateau sunrise and then do some light trekking to the other Dieng Plateau highlights.
+Most travellers book themselves onto a car/jeep tour but as usual, we were keen to explore with a DIY walking tour.
 Not just for the freedom, but also for the hiking benefits for the body and mind.

 Dieng Plateau Sunrise At Sikunir Hill

 Although you can see the Dieng Plateau sunrise as a tour from Yogyakarta, we based ourselves at Wonosobo for a couple of nights.
-Being just an hour from Dieng, this meant we could sleep for an extra couple of hours before setting off.
-We still had to set our alarm for 2:30am for a 3:00am pickup.
-Our taxi was a few minutes late, so at 3:20am, we drove into the darkness towards Dieng.
+Being just an hour from Dieng, meant we could sleep for an extra couple of hours before setting off.
+Our taxi was a few minutes late, and at 3:20 am, we drove into the darkness towards Dieng.

 It took around 40 minutes for our taxi to reach the foot of the path that leads to the top of Sikunir Hill.
-At 4:00am, it was still dark and pretty cold.
+At 4:00 am, it was still dark and pretty cold.
+It’s much colder here than in the surrounding lowlands.
 The coldness was a bit of a shock to the system because we’d remained in tropical climates for the past 7 months.
 However, we were prepared by wearing several layers of clothes.

 The hike to the Dieng Plateau sunrise viewpoint at the top of Sikunir Hill takes 20-30 minutes.
 We first passed a few huts selling hot tea and coffee to visitors making the ascend.
 As tempting as it was, we decided to continue to the top to make sure we got a good spot.
 The path was in total darkness so we used our iPhone torch apps to help us navigate the steep steps.
 When we got to the top, there were just 20 or so other people there.
 All Indonesian, so we got the usual stares as if they had never seen a white person before.

-The view was epic.
+The view was epic and it was pretty clear now why “Dieng” means “abode of the gods”.
 A bit of cloud but clear enough to see the twinkling lights of villages down below and 3 to 4 silhouetted volcanoes.
 On a clear day, you’re supposed to be able to see up to 8 volcanoes!
 5 minutes later, some low mist started to roll in, covering the lower land villages.
 This was fine, we expected this from what we’d read online and the peaks were still visible.
 But few minutes later, we too were engulfed by cloud at the top of Sikunir Hill.

 The clouds kept coming, so we couldn’t see a thing for the remaining few hours of the Dieng Plateau sunrise.
 Every now and then, for just a few seconds, the clouds would break to allow a small window view of one or two peaks, but that was it.